itskiptoo05/sales-performance-gsheets-automation/README.md

 #### 🧠 Insight
 > The data reveals several trends:
 >
-> - Printers and Webcams peak in November, possibly due to promotional activity or seasonal demand.
+> - **Printers** and **Webcams** peak in November, possibly due to promotional activity or seasonal demand.
 >
-> - Laptops see a strong October but dip in November and somehow stabilize in December — suggesting front-loaded Q4 demand.
-Since Laptops are our high revenue generating products, this dip explains why there was an dip in overall sales.
+> - **Laptops** see a strong October but dip in November and somehow stabilize in December — suggesting front-loaded Q4 demand.
+Since Laptops are our high revenue generating products, this dip explains why there was a drop in overall sales in November and December.
 >
-> - External HDDs and Monitors steadily increase, showing potential growing demand.
+> - **External HDDs** and **Monitors** steadily increase, showing potential growing demand.

   ---